sphinx-extensions2/sphinx-rust/docs/index.rst

 - Auto-analysis of Rust crates, with minimal steps required to get started

+- Cleanly documented APIs;
-- Auto-documentation of Rust crates: the documentation is generated to closely mirror the format of https://docs.rs
+  the documentation is generated to closely mirror the format of https://docs.rs

-- Integrates with sphinx cross-referencing system and :external:doc:`intersphinx <usage/extensions/intersphinx>` indexing
+- Integrates with the Sphinx cross-referencing system and :external:doc:`intersphinx <usage/extensions/intersphinx>` indexing.

-- Supports writing docstrings for any valid Sphinx parser (reStructuredText, MyST markdown, etc.)
+- Supports writing docstrings for any valid Sphinx parser (reStructuredText, MyST markdown, ...)

 Installation
 ------------